Please change your location to view this page.

 This page contains content that does not match your current location

-At NFP Law we provide free and low cost legal information, advice, and casework services to eligible community organisations across Victoria and NSW.
+We provide free and low cost legal information, advice, and casework services to eligible community organisations across Victoria and NSW.
 Find out more about these services.
 We also offer fee for service training.

-NFP Law is regularly engaged by local councils, government agencies and not-for-profit peak bodies to deliver legal training sessions to community organisations they regularly work with - often as part of their community development and capacity building programs.
+We are regularly engaged by local councils, government agencies and not-for-profit peak bodies to deliver legal training sessions to community organisations they regularly work with - often as part of their community development and capacity building programs.

 Our training sessions attract participants from a diverse range of community groups, including social service and community support organisations, not-for-profit housing and health services, environmental and community development groups, sporting and recreation groups, advocacy organisations, educational, arts and cultural organisations, amongst others.

-Who typically engages NFP Law to provide training?
+Who typically engages you to provide training?

 These clients regularly engage us to deliver legal training to community organisations they work with and support.